jaromeyer/XPS9570-Catalina/README.md

 This section talks about various optional tweaks that enhance your experience

 ### ⤵️ Undervolting
 Undervolting your CPU can reduce heat, improve performance, and provide longer battery life.
 However, if done incorrectly, it may cause an unstable system.
-The ```tools``` folder contains a patched version of [VoltageShift](https://github.com/sicreative/VoltageShift).
+My preferred method is using [VoltageShift](https://github.com/sicreative/VoltageShift).

 Using `./voltageshift offset <CPU> <GPU> <CPUCache>` you can adjust the voltage offset for the CPU, GPU, and cache.
 Safe starting values are ```-100, -75, -100```.
 From there you can start gradually lowering the values until your system gets unstable.

 ## 🤔 Frequently Asked Questions

-### Why my trackpad doesn't work?
-In macOS, the “PrintScreen“ button (PrtScr, to the right of F12) disables/enables the trackpad instead of disabling/enabling wifi as it says.
-Probably you just pressed that button by accident.

 ### I have a Samsung PM981 SSD, will it work?
 The Samsung PM981 (or more precise the controller it uses) is known to cause random kernel panics in macOS.
 Up until now, there was no way to even install macOS on the PM981 and the only option was to replace it with either a SATA or a known working NVMe SSD.
 However, recently a new set of patches, namely [NVMeFix](https://github.com/acidanthera/NVMeFix) was released.
 It greatly improves compatibility with non-apple SSDs including the PM981.
 Thanks to those patches, you can now install macOS, but there is still a chance for kernel panics to occur while booting.
-In this case, you can clear the NVRAM from the OpenCore boot menu as a workaround to get it booting again.
-Since I don't own a PM981 myself, I can't debug this issue, but [frbuccoliero](https://github.com/frbuccoliero) is currently testing a potential fix.

-### My XPS reboots once the loading bar with the apple has reached approximately 90%
-You probably have a Samsung PM981 SSD.
-As stated above, we're working on a permanent fix.
-In the meantime, you will have to reset NVRAM from the OpenCore menu before each boot.

 ## Acknowledgments
 - [acidanthera](https://github.com/acidanthera) for providing almost all kexts and drivers